 - 1/2 teaspoon ground nutmeg

-- 1 cup almond milk (or soy or regular)
+- 1 cup unsweetened almond milk (or any dairy or nondairy milk)

 - 1/4 cup granulated sugar